ContaAzul/creditcard.js/README.md

 ## Install

-Creditcard.js available as a NPM package.
-You can install through npm or yarn:
+creditcard.js available as a NPM package.
+You can install through npm:

 ### NPM